Dispersionless integrable hierarchies and GL(2,R) geometry: Introduction

 Every totally geodesic $GL(2, \bbbr)$ connection is necessarily normal, although the converse is not true in general.
-It turns out that for all hierarchies we investigated, the normal $GL(2, \bbbr)$ connection exists, and is unique (we reiterate that there are no totally geodesic connections associated with higher-dimensional $GL(2, \bbbr)$ structures coming from the dKP and the Adler-Shabat hierarchies, starting from dimension 5).

-The importance of normal $GL(2, \bbbr)$ connections lies in the fact that every such $\nabla$ satisfies the generalized Einstein-Weyl property, which also reflects integrability of the hierarchy.
+It turns out that for all hierarchies we investigated, the normal $GL(2, \bbbr)$ connection exists, and is unique (we point out that there are no totally geodesic connections associated with higher-dimensional $GL(2, \bbbr)$ structures coming from the dKP and the Adler-Shabat hierarchies, starting from dimension 5).
+The importance of normal $GL(2, \bbbr)$ connections lies in the fact that every such $\nabla$ satisfies the generalized Einstein-Weyl property.

-{\bf Remark 2.} It was shown in \cite{Bryant} that in four dimensions every $GL(2, \bbbr)$ structure, not necessarily involutive, possesses a canonical affine connection whose torsion lies in the irreducible $\mathfrak{sl}(2)$-component $\mathbb{V}_7$ in the space of algebraic torsions, according to the decomposition

-where $\mathbb{V}_l$ denotes the standard irreducible $\mathfrak{sl}(2)$-module of dimension $l+1$.
-We emphasize that in all 4-dimensional examples of totally geodesic $GL(2, \bbbr)$ structures known to us, the corresponding trace-free torsion lies in $\mathbb{V}_1$.

 The totally geodesic (and thus normal) $GL(2, \bbbr)$ connection associated with $GL(2, \bbbr)$ structure (\ref{Vero}) of the Veronese web hierarchy is given by the formula

 here the covector $\phi_j$ is still arbitrary \cite{Krynski}.
 It can be fixed uniquely by requiring the torsion to be trace-free: